nathanvdlei/HIP/README.md

 Step 3: Open the DEMO Jupyter Notebook to interact with the data

 Step 4: Change the file location of the dataset to your local copy of the database from step 1.
+Change the file location of the field name descriptions file to the location on your machine.

 Step 5: You can interact with the knowledge based HIP system using the DEMO notebook